 The following safety guidelines are in place at our programs:

 New Admissions Safety Procedures

 - Extensive phone interview and screening to evaluate any COVID-19 or COVID-19 like symptoms or potential exposure to anyone positive for COVID-19, prior to admission.

 - Checking for COVID-19 at the time of admission, which includes a symptom checklist, temperature check, medical screening, and nasal swab test.

-- If a patient is positive and asymptomatic, they are quarantined for 14 days while receiving treatment.
+- If a patient is positive and asymptomatic, they receive a second COVID-19 test referred to as a PCR test (Polymerase Chain Reaction), which has an even higher sensitivity rate than antigen tests.
+This is a nasal test as well and is sent to an outside laboratory for testing.
+We receive the tests back in one to three days.
+During this time the patient is quarantined while receiving treatment.
 If they have symptoms, they are either discharged to the hospital or return to their family.
 They may re-enter the community following a negative test, and the absence of symptoms.

 Staff and Patients Safety Procedures Post Admission at our Facilities:

 - All staff and patients wear masks and follow social distancing guidelines.